PEAK-UPV/HLSinf/models/README.md

 Now, the generated model from the previous step is ready to be used.
 To do this, we run the program again but use the -r option (instead of -c).
 As an example, we can run:

-./hlsinf_runner -i model.txt -r -xclbin file.xclbin
+./hlsinf_runner -r model.txt -xclbin file.xclbin

 We need to specify the xclbin file to be used for the FPGA to be programmed.